Best PCC: Top Pistol-Caliber Carbines Ranked!

 CMMG Banshee Review

-The Banshee line by CMMG is a massive line of long guns available in both rifle and pistol calibers.
-We are focusing on the PCC line, and it’s still a broad one.
+The Banshee line by CMMG is a huge range of long guns available in both rifle and pistol calibers.
+Focusing on their PCC lineup, it’s clear why the CMMG Banshee stands out as the best AR9.

 Check out our full review on the CMMG Banshee here!